How to Model Retrofitting

 Model Results

-As expected, as of hour 5 when "generatorA" retires, the model invests in all capacity=80 of "generatorAretro" to continue supplying "demandA", and in capcity=20 new installation "generatorAnew" for the residue demand.
+As expected, as of hour 5 when "generatorA" retires, the model invests in all capacity=80 of "generatorAretro" to continue supplying "demandA", and in capacity=20 new installation "generatorAnew" for the residue demand.
 The results are illustrated below:

 Plot for units_invested Plot for units_invested_available